-For fusion center analysts, have the certification documents been provided to the SAA to demonstrate compliance with training and experience standards?
-C ORGANIZ ATIO ON 1.
-If billing for overtime and backfill, has a spreadsheet been provided that lists attendee names, department, # of hours spent at exercise, hourly rate and total paid to each attendee?
+1. Has a signed timesheet by employee and supervisor been included?
+Timesheet must certify the hours and information presented as true and correct.
+2. Has proof for time worked by the employee been included?
+Is time period summary included?
+Statement of Earnings Copy of Payroll Check Payroll Register For fusion center analysts, have the certification documents been provided to the SAA to demonstrate compliance with training and experience standards?
+ORGANIZ ATIC ON .
+1. If billing for overtime and backfill, has a spreadsheet been provided that lists attendee names, department, # of hours spent at exercise, hourly rate and total paid to each attendee?
 Have documentation from entity's financial system been provided to prove attendees were paid?
 For backfill, has a clear delineation/cross reference been provided showing who was backfilling who?
-F OR ALL REII MBURSEMENTS - THE FINAL CHECK 1.
-Have all relevant forms been completed and included with each request for reimbursement?
+FOR ALL I REIN MBURSEMENTS - THE FINAL CHECK 1.
 2. Have the costs incurred been charged to the appropriate POETE category?
 3. Does the total on all Forms submitted match?
 4. Has Reimbursement Form been signed by the Grant Manager and Financial Officer?
 5. Has the reimbursement package been entered into Sub-Recipients records/spreadsheet?
 6. Have the quantity and unit cost been notated on Reimbursement Budget Breakdown?
 7. If this purchase was made via Sole Source, have you included the approved Sole Source documentation and justification?
-8. Do all of your vendors have a current W-9 (Tax Payer Identification) on file?
+8. Do all your vendors have a current W-9 (Taxpayer Identification) on file?